 Tyre is mentioned in a list of places from the reign of the Egyptian king Sety I (r.1293-1279), while a stela has been found in Tyre that commemorates a victory by Sety's son and successor Ramesses II (r.1279-1213).
-The region was barely touched during the crisis that is commonly associated with the arrival of the "Peoples of the Sea", making the Phoenician cities full of confidence.
-This is illustrated by the Story of Wen-Amun, the ill-fated Egyptian courtier who, at the end of the twelfth century, was sent out to buy lumber in Byblos.
+The region was barely touched during the crisis that is commonly associated with the arrival of the "Sea People", making the Phoenician cities full of confidence.
+This is illustrated by the Story of Wen-Amun, the ill-fated Egyptian diplomat who, at the end of the twelfth century, was sent out to buy lumber in Byblos.
 He mentions Tyre in passing.

 What is less certain, is what or who caused these successes.
 Modern historians often refer to the Tyrian kings Abiba'al and Hiram, who probably lived in the tenth century BCE.
 The problem is that the main evidence for their activities can be found in the Bible, especially the books of Samuel and Kings, and in sources that are derived from the Biblical account.
 The general impression is that Hiram had good relations with king David and king Solomon, helped building Jerusalem's temple and palace, and contributed to naval expeditions.